-If you have any questions, please contact Stacey Everton at email@example.com.
+If you would like to sign up or have any questions please contact John McGovern at email@example.com.

 Click here for the Fall 2016 General Member Application!

 Meet WEYAC – Lowell Ricketts

 Q: What is a brief description of your current job?

 A: I am the senior analyst at the Center for Household Financial Stability (HFS for short) at the St. Louis Fed.
 I conduct economic research using data on household balance sheets to identify the economic and social outcomes of varying levels of savings, assets and net worth.
 I use statistical software (SAS, R, Matlab) on a daily basis to analyze large data sets from both public and private sources.

 A: After graduation I had the opportunity to work with Professor West as a summer research analyst, this helped me further develop my interest in economic research as a profession and strengthened my resume for similar positions at the various Federal Reserve Banks.
 I joined the research department at the St. Louis Fed in 2010, a little under a year after graduating.
 While there, I worked on a wide variety of research projects across many different fields of economics such as macroeconomics, monetary policy, econometric forecasting, and applied microeconomics.
 I joined HFS in October 2015 to focus my work on the study of household balance sheets as well as gain more experience communicating research findings to public audiences.

 Q: Do you have any advice for current undergraduates?